No matter what the manufacturers say, there will still be exposed to dust and allergen.

 The low profile head design fill fit easily under furniture.
 And transitioning between hardwood and carpet is easy – you don’t have to change anything.

 Suction is another strong point and since this has a bag, it will be a great option for pet owners because there’s no allergen exposure.
-However don’t expect this to do very well picking up dog hair on hardwood.
+However, don’t expect this to do very well picking up dog hair on the hardwood.

 One big downside is the price.
 At over $550 this is more expensive than the Dyson V8 and Shark ION.
 But you are paying for the convenience of not being exposed to dirt.

 You can buy the Oreck cordless with POD technology from Amazon for a little over $550.
 And it’ll be eligible for their free 2-day shipping if you join Prime.

 Another option would be buying this direct from Oreck for about the same price.
 But you won’t get the 2-day free shipping.

 The Oreck with POD technology is a perfect option for folks looking for a cordless vacuum that has a bag.